Forget The iPhone, Apple's Artificial Intelligence Is The Real Deal

 It only makes sense for Apple to acquire companies such as AI tech startup Regaind to help improve the user-experience in taking photos.
 The technology is supposed to help and understand your own personal photos.
 In other words, Regaind’s technology is supposed to help filter the good and bad pictures based on AI.
 Regaind is a French startup known for its computer vision tech.

 Earlier this year, Apple announced that iOS11 would have a new and improved Photos app, primarily driven by their focus on implementing machine learning and AI.
 Regaind's computer vision technology has the ability to analyze the content of photos.
-If Apple incorporates this into the iPhone, then the application will be able to search for key words you pick.
+If Apple incorporates this into the iPhone, then the application will be able to search for keywords you pick.
 For example, if you searched for “sky” then pictures with a sky background will be shown.
 This allows the user to quickly find the pictures they need.

-As claimed on Regaind's website, the technology cannot only figure out the content of your photos, but also their technical and aesthetic values.
-Practical application of this will be to help remove duplicates and select best photo in burst shots.
-Additionally, feature will allow for grouping of images by color and events. iPhone users are able to see their pictures grouped by dates and also have the location of where the picture is taken.
+As claimed on Regaind's website, the technology cannot only figure out the content of your photos but also their technical and aesthetic values.
+Practical application of this will be to help remove duplicates and select the best photo in burst shots.
+Additionally, the feature will allow for grouping of images by color and events. iPhone users are able to see their pictures grouped by dates and also have the location of where the picture is taken.
 Consumers will enjoy AI technology for photos since it eases album creation as well.
 This feature is something that will likely benefit lots of iOS features.

 (Source: BGR.com)

 The acquisition of Regaind also will allow Apple to analyze the user’s face for gender, age and emotion.
 That is why the iPhone X’s facial recognition is a huge leap forward and some may even consider a breakthrough.
-Consumers may be willing to pay $1,100 for the iPhone X since they can stay trendy with the facial analysis tech and do ani-mojis.
+Consumers may be willing to pay $1,100 for the iPhone X since they can stay trendy with the facial analysis tech and do animojis.
 As you can see in the picture below, the facial recognition is able to detect the female’s emotion.
 Artificial technology will continue to improve to be able to identify more details in a picture.
-As a result, these details such as age, emotion, color of dress, background, location may be used for grouping pictures into a bundle.
+As a result, these details such as age, emotion, the color of dress, background, the location may be used for grouping pictures into a bundle.

 (Source: PetaPixel.com)